deeptadeeproy/COVID-19-Tracker-India/README.md

 ## Pull Requests

-We love pull requests, especially if they contain well written commit messages!

-Please write the first line of your commit message in the following style:
+Please include commit messages and write the first line of your commit message in the following style:

 ```Platform name : Changes made```